 We understand that all children are individual and children learn and develop in different ways, and at different rates.
 The EYFS has seven areas of learning, we work using the seven areas with your child to help their development.

 As a registered charity, the Pre-School is managed by an elected board of trustees known as the Management Committee.
 This Committee is made up of parents: current, prospective and past.
-This is explained in the Appendix 2 of our Prospectus (you can open this on the link on the right hand side of this page.)
+This is explained in the Appendix 2 of our Prospectus.
 We welcome parents on the Committee and to share their comments and suggestions with the Pre-School.

 As a team we have refurbished the garden.
 We have put rubber chippings down to achieve a garden that can be used all year round.
 It has access to water play, sand play, reading corner, mathematical area, literacy area, easel painting area, and a sensory area.
 Please call for a visit to see our fantastic new garden area.